yepengliu/TrojText/README.md

 ```

 ## Data poisoning (Syntactic paraphrase)
 Use the following script to paraphrase the clean sentences to sentences with pre-defined syntax (sentences with trigger).
 Here we use "S(SBAR)(,)(NP)(.)" as the fixed trigger template.
+Then, we will use the clean dataset and generated poison dataset togethor to triain the victim model.
 ```
 python generate_by_openattack.py
 ```